1 – Spoken French Versus Classroom French Pronunciation

 - Pourquoi allez-vous en France ? = vous allez en France pourquoi ?

-In modern street French, we no longer use “est-ce que” nor inversion.
+In modern street French, we tend to no longer use “est-ce que” nor inversion.
 Instead, it’s the tone of your voice that shows we are asking a question: we just say the statement, then we raise our voice.

 - Il habite en France ?
 Does he live in France?